Astraxx04/ExerciseTracker/README.md

 # MERNProject
-A complete basic project based on mere stack
+A mini project to keep track of exercises.